Priority: - Contain

 Identification and Reproduction

-- Approximately 1.5 meter height
+- Can grow up to 1.5 meter height

 - The twigs are stout and have a strong odor when cut.